Beginning Postsecondary Students (BPS) Longitudinal Study

 |NOTE: BPS is the Beginning Postsecondary Students Longitudinal Survey; NPSAS is the National Postsecondary Student Aid Study.|

-By starting with a cohort whose members have already entered postsecondary education and gathering data every 2 to 3 years for at least 6 years, BPS can describe to what extent, if any, students who start their education later differ in progress, persistence, and attainment from students who start earlier.
-In addition to student data, BPS collects federal financial aid records covering the entire undergraduate period, providing complete information on progress and persistence in school.
+By starting with a cohort whose members have already entered postsecondary education, and then gathering data every 2 to 3 years for up to 6 years, BPS can describe to what extent, if any, students who start their postsecondary education later in life differ in progress, persistence, and attainment from students who start earlier.
+In addition to student data, BPS collects federal financial aid records covering the entire undergraduate period, providing comprehensive information on progress and persistence in school.

-For each BPS cohort study, the NPSAS cross-sectional representative sample of postsecondary students serves as the sampling frame for BPS and provides the base year data for BPS.
-Included in the base year data are student aid information from the U.S. Department of Educationís Federal Student Aid Central Processing System (CPS), the National Student Loan Data System (NSLDS), and program data files, such as Pell and other grant programs.
-Other administrative data are obtained from sources, such as the National Student Clearinghouse.
+For each BPS collection, the NPSAS cross-sectional representative sample of postsecondary students serves as the sampling frame for BPS and provides the base year data for BPS.
+Included in the base year data are student aid information from the U.S. Department of Education’s Federal Student Aid Central Processing System (CPS), the National Student Loan Data System (NSLDS), and program data files, such as from Pell and other grant programs.
+Other administrative data are obtained from sources such as the National Student Clearinghouse.

 Successive Follow-Up Data Collections.
-Data are collected for each BPS cohort study 2 years and 4 to 5 years after the NPSAS base year data collection, corresponding to 3 years and 5 to 6 years after entering postsecondary education.
-Data are obtained from student interviews and financial aid records to describe: year in school; persistence in enrollment; academic progress; degree attainment; change in field of study; institution transfer; education-related experiences; current family status; expenses and financial aid; employment and income; employment-related training; community service; civic participation; and future expectations.
+Data are collected for each BPS collection 2 years and 4 to 5 years after the NPSAS base year data collection, corresponding to 3 years and 5 to 6 years after entering postsecondary education.
+Data was also collected through the NSLDS in a federal student aid supplement for two cohorts in 2015.
+Data are obtained from student interviews and financial aid records to describe the sample member’s years in school; persistence in enrollment; academic progress; degree attainment; changes in field of study; institution transfers; education-related experiences; current family status; expenses and financial aid; employment and income; employment-related training; community service; civic participation; and future expectations.

-The second BPS cohort study obtained data in 1998 (BPS:96/98) and in 2001 (BPS:96/01).
+The second BPS collection obtained data in 1998 (BPS:96/98) and in 2001 (BPS:96/01).
 The BPS:96/98 interview gathered information on postsecondary enrollment, employment, income, family formation/household composition, student financial aid, debts, education experiences, and education and career aspirations.
-BPS:96/01 focused exclusively on activities since the BPS:96/98 interview, collecting information on postsecondary enrollment and degree attainment; undergraduate education experiences; postbaccalaureate education experiences (for those sample members who had completed a bachelorís degree since the last interview); employment; and family, financial, and disability status as well as civic participation since the last interview.
+BPS:96/01 focused exclusively on activities since the BPS:96/98 interview, collecting information on postsecondary enrollment and degree attainment; undergraduate education experiences; post-baccalaureate education experiences (for those sample members who had completed a bachelor’s degree since the last interview); employment; and family, financial, and disability status as well as civic participation since the last interview.

-The third BPS cohort study obtained data in 2006 (BPS:04/06) and in 2009 (BPS:04/09).
+The third BPS collection obtained data in 2006 (BPS:04/06) and in 2009 (BPS:04/09).
 BPS:04/06 focused primarily on continued education and experience, education financing, entry into the workforce, the relationship between experiences during postsecondary education and various societal and personal outcomes, and returns to the individual and to society on the investment in postsecondary education.
 BPS:04/09 focused primarily on employment, baccalaureate degree completion, graduate and professional school access issues, and returns to the individual and to society from the completion of a postsecondary degree.
-Postsecondary transcripts were also collected from all institutions attended by members of the third BPS cohort study.
+Postsecondary transcripts were also collected from all institutions attended by members of the third BPS collection.

-Each BPS cohort study includes a base year (defined by the NPSAS) with two subsequent follow-ups of data collection, occurring 2 years and then 4 to 5 years later.
+Each BPS collection includes a base year (defined by a NPSAS collection) with two subsequent follow-ups of data collection, occurring 2 years and 4 to 5 years later.